The 14 best Florida beaches for families (updated for 2025)

 Stuart Beach in Florida (Photo: Martin County Office of Tourism and Marketing)

-Bring a cooler backpack and pack a lunch to enjoy at a covered picnic table or grab something to eat or drink at the Seaside Café.
+The entire family can enjoy Stuart Beach, where there are lifeguards on duty all day long.
+And when the kids need a break from the beautiful beach, there’s volleyball and basketball courts to keep them entertained.
+Pack a lunch to enjoy at a covered picnic table or grab something to eat or drink at the Seaside Café.
 Beach chairs, umbrellas, and other beach essentials are also available for rent to make your day on the sand more comfortable.
 After lunch, head just across the street to the Florida Oceanographic Coastal Center to learn more about stingrays, sea turtles, and other creatures you might have seen swimming by.

-Where to Stay Near Stuart Beach, Florida
+Where to stay near Stuart Beach, Florida

 More from FamilyVacationist: